HimesGroup/BMIN503_Final_Project/README.md

 ## Overview
 Mobility restriction is one of the primary policies implemented to mitigate the spread of the COVID-19 pandemic.
 However, its effectiveness remains a topic of debate.
-In this project, we aim to investigate the impact of mobility restrictions on the spread of COVID-19 in the U.S. The analysis considers various factors, such as government responses to COVID-19 and vaccination.
+In this project, we aim to investigate the impact of mobility restrictions on the spread of COVID-19 in the U.S. The analysis took into account several factors, such as government responses to COVID-19 and vaccination.

 We found that, during the pre-vaccination period, mobility was positively associated with the spread of COVID-19, suggesting that mobility restrictions could potentially reduce the spread of COVID-19.
 However, in the post-vaccination period, this relationship reversed.
 The optimal lag effects of mobility were between 12 to 15 days during pre-vaccine period.
 Sensitivity analyses indicated that the effects of mobility restrictions during the pre-vaccine period were consistent, but not for the post-vaccine period.